dcnieho/gazeMapper/README.md

 4. Type and run `import gazeMapper`.
 5. Type and run `gazeMapper.GUI.run()`.

-## Complete install instructions for Linux
+## Complete instructions for Linux
 Installing and running gazeMapper on Linux will involve some use of the terminal.
 In this section we will show you step by step how to install, and then what to do every time you want to run gazeMapper.
 ### Installing gazeMapper
 1. You may well already have Python installed on your machine.
 To check, type and run `python3 --version` in a terminal.
 If this command completes successfully and shows you have Python 3.10 or later, you can skip to step 3.